cflynn07/power-radix/README.md

 new PowerRadix([100, 10], 256).toString(10); // "25610"
 ```

-power-radix also supports custom character encodings as base and targed radixes.
+power-radix also supports custom character encodings as base and target radixes.
 By default,
 power-radix uses the following character encoding:
 `0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz`